Julia, A-Level graduate

-Julia is 17 years old and has completed her A-levels in History, Geography and English Literature at Algorithm A*.
-Julia’s dream, to study Global Governance in Italy, a country she has dreamed of since childhood, recently came true and she’s now looking forward to starting the next chapter of her life abroad.
+Julia completed her A-levels in History, Geography and English Literature at Algorithm in 2017.
+Julia’s dream, to study Global Governance at Tor Vergata University in Rome, Italy, a country she has dreamed of since childhood, came true.
+Now, Julie is exploring a new country and taking in all that Rome has to offer.

 What is your favourite subject?